maumcl/project-batch-processing/README.md

 ### 6. Set Up an ETL Workflow
 Create an ETL workflow using a scheduler like Apache Airflow to automate the pipeline.

-### 7. Deploy the Pipeline
-Deploy the pipeline in a production environment and ensure monitoring and scalability.

 ## Technologies Used

 - **PySpark**: For data processing and transformation